agrigoroi/hackmanchester/README.md

 To run the app on your server, install nodejs, download the source-code of the app, run "npm install" to install all the required packages and then run the app using "node app.js".

+Most of the awesome code endeup being burried in views/search.jade :)

 <dl>
 <dt> Team Members </dt>
 <dl>